TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/BackendModulesWithExtbase/BackendModuleApiWithExtbase.rst

 Backend module API (Extbase)
 ============================

-As for frontend plugins, you can use :ref:`Fluid templates <t3extbasebook:fluid-start>` to create the view and :ref:`controller actions <t3extbasebook:controlling-the-flow-with-controllers>` for the functionality.
+As for frontend plugins, you can use :ref:`Fluid templates <fluid>` to create the view and :ref:`controller actions <extbase-action-controller>` for the functionality.